 After visiting these places we returned to our hotel and rushed to the bus stop for our return journey to Chennai.
 Overall it was a satisfying tour in which we got to learn many things relating to the Ramayana mythology and it was great to see those things in real about which we had heard in stories.

-1. Book your hotel in advance and near the temple.
+1. Book your hotel in advance and close to the temple.

-2. Try to reach at 5 AM and get darshan of the Sphatik Shivalinga.
+2. Try to reach before 5 AM so that you can have darshan of the Sphatik Shivalinga.

-3. Carry dry clothes with you to the temple if you are not staying nearby.
+4. Carry dry clothes with you to the temple if you are not staying nearby as you will not be allowed to have darshan of the jyotirlinga in wet clothes.